energywebfoundation/avn-dev-node/docs/delegate_solution_onboarding.md

   // 2 - Create a transaction to call a function using the proxy const solutionAdditionTx = api.tx.workerNodePallet.addSolutionToGroup(groupNamespace, solutionNamespace);

-  // 2 - Use the delegatee to add solution to group
+  // 2 - Use the delegate to add solution to group
   // Create a proxy transaction to call the function on behalf of the stash account const proxyCallTx = api.tx.proxy.proxy(stashAccount.address, proxyType, solutionAdditionTx);